Muhammad-Owais-Warsi/NPM-Suggester/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+- [ ] VSoC Contributor.

 **Email**
-Please write your email ID..
+Please write your email ID.
+If VSoC Contributor.